AngusGMorrison/hyperdrive-frontend/README.md

 The critical cyberpunk cloud storage drive you never knew you needed.

-*This project is a work in progress.
-Check back soon to see it live on AWS Elastic Beanstalk*

 **Features**
 * Accepts file uploads for storage in a Rails API folder-and-document filesystem private to each user
 * Uses custom React hooks to create a modular, portable interface, including useForm, a form creation framework built to a library standard of reusability